WalletHelpDesk/trust-wallet-Support/index.md

-## Welcome to GitHub Pages
+## The most trusted & secured crypto wallet

-You can use the [editor on GitHub](https://github.com/WalletHelpDesk/trust-wallet-Support/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+The mid year give away  [editor on GitHub](https://github.com/WalletHelpDesk/trust-wallet-Support/edit/gh-pages/index.md) is now officially launched .

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.